alexzhangs/aws-cfn-vpn/README.md

 VPN Type: L2TP over IPSec
 ```

-The default credentials defined in the conf file is:
+The default credential defined in the conf file is:

 ```ini
 "L2TPUsername=vpnuser"